No products in the cart.

 DIY Folk Art Bunny Instructions:

-To prep for your flowers, paint both sides of a paper plate with acrylic, tempera or similar paint.
-You can add some fun layers of texture and color to your flowers by stamping with cardboard tube rolls, sponges or other painting tools.
+To prep for your flowers, paint both sides of a paper plate with acrylic, tempera, or similar paint.
+You can add some fun layers of texture and color to your flowers by stamping them with cardboard tube rolls, sponges, or other painting tools.
 Once you’ve finished, set aside to let dry while you paint your bunnies.

 - Paint your bunny template